 The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as professional, good and efficient.
+Patients described the treatment they received as excellent, professional and very good.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.